FAB Specs

 static var systemBackground: Color { Color(UIColor.systemBackground) }

-- Add space between the icon, and the container.
+}- Add space between the icon, and the container.

 - Specifying

-will allow our button to grow if we ever provide text and an icon.
-Depending on your use case,width
+minWidthwill allow our button to grow if we ever provide text and an icon.
+Depending on your use case,widthandheightmay suffice. - Set the icon color to reflect the background color.
+Create an extension on

-so we can write it succinctly inline. - Set the background color
+Colorso we can write it succinctly inline. - Set the background color

 - Round the corners